Ruuphoria/Go-AI-ML-Library/readme.md

 ## Run Sample TVM code

-If you want to use the sample TVM code, you'll need to create a docker c
+If you want to use the sample TVM code, you'll need to create a docker container.
+All the following steps can be implemented inside docker container.

+### Navigate to AI